scottwater/howIvscode/README.md

-# Waring - NOT READY YET
+# Warning - NOT READY YET

 There is a bit of a chicken and egg here.
 I need to publish this package, but the site is not 100% ready.
 If you see this message, it is not ready to be used yet.
 Thanks!